theo-armour/2025/blog/2025-05-23-writing-for-today.md

 # 2025-05-23 Writing for Today

-* Writing for the future not writing for the past
+* Writing for the future ~ not writing for the past

+## Update 2025-05-24

+I have not finished this post.
+It should probably never be finished.
+The issue was that I kept adding new ideas as I was writing.
+In other words, the initial idea was so loose that it kept expanding and expanding, rather than allowing me to focus and finish the post in a reasonable amount of time.

+I definitely do want to finish this work, but I will build upon this in a bunch of future smaller posts.

+The next step will be to divide these ideas into a bunch of smaller ones.
+Perhaps something like, what are three questions that you should answer before you start writing?

 ## Intro